Ready to say goodbye to debt for good? Learn More

 Who Can Garnish My Wages in Pennsylvania?

-Under state law, wages in Pennsylvania can only be garnished for the following types of debt:
+In Pennsylvania, your wages can only be garnished for these types of debt:

 • Child support